-To make the greens: Put about 12 cups of water in a large pot and bring to a boil over high heat.
-Add 1 tablespoon of the salt, then add the greens and cook uncovered until softened, about 10 minutes.
-Drain well, pressing the greens to extract as much liquid as possible.
+For the Greens: Put about 12 cups of water in a large pot and bring to a boil over high heat.
+Add 1 tablespoon of salt, then add greens and cook uncovered until softened, about 10 minutes.
+Drain well, pressing greens to extract as much liquid as possible.
 When cool enough to handle, transfer to a cutting board and chop finely.

-Warm the oil in a medium sauté pan over medium heat.
-Add the onion, ginger, chili powder, cayenne, and the remaining 1/4 teaspoon salt.
-Sauté until the onion is soft and beginning to brown, about 10 minutes.
-Add the garlic and sauté for 2 minutes.
-Stir in the greens and stock and bring to a simmer.
-Decrease the heat to medium-low, cover, and simmer, stirring occasionally, until the greens are tender, about 45 minutes.
-Stir in the bell pepper and jalapeño.
+Warm oil in a medium sauté pan over medium heat.
+Add onion, ginger, chili powder, cayenne, and remaining 1/4 teaspoon salt.
+Sauté until onion is soft and beginning to brown, about 10 minutes.
+Add garlic and sauté for 2 minutes.
+Stir in greens and stock and bring to a simmer.
+Decrease the heat to medium-low, cover, and simmer, stirring occasionally, until greens are tender, about 45 minutes.
+Stir in bell pepper and jalapeño.
 Increase the heat to medium-high, cover, and simmer for 2 minutes.
 Taste and season with more salt if desired.

-While the greens are simmering, make the grits: Put 3 cups of the stock and the salt in a medium saucepan and bring to a boil over high heat.
-Slowly pour in the grits, whisking constantly until no lumps remain.
+For the Grits: While greens are simmering, put 3 cups of stock and salt in a medium saucepan and bring to a boil over high heat.
+Slowly pour in grits, whisking constantly until no lumps remain.
 Return to a boil, then immediately decrease the heat to low.
-Simmer uncovered, whisking occasionally to prevent sticking, until the grits have absorbed most of the liquid and are beginning to thicken, 3 to 5 minutes.
-Add the remaining 1 cup stock and simmer for 10 minutes, whisking occasionally, until most of the liquid has been absorbed.
-Stir in the cashew cream, cover, and simmer, whisking frequently, until the grits are soft and fluffy, about 30 minutes.
+Simmer uncovered, whisking occasionally to prevent sticking, until grits have absorbed most of liquid and are beginning to thicken, 3 to 5 minutes.
+Add remaining 1 cup stock and simmer for 10 minutes, whisking occasionally, until most of liquid has been absorbed.
+Stir in cashew cream, cover, and simmer, whisking frequently, until grits are soft and fluffy, about 30 minutes.

-Add the parsley and whisk well.
-The grits should be firm and creamy.
+Add parsley and whisk well.
+Grits should be firm and creamy.
 Add a bit of water to thin them if necessary.

-To serve, top the grits with the greens, using a slotted spoon so that the liquid drains from the greens.
+To serve, top grits with greens, using a slotted spoon so that liquid drains from greens.
 Add a splash of hot-pepper vinegar and season with black pepper.